 - While broad-spectrum CBD also contains many plant compounds, it is either completely free from THC or it contains negligible amounts of it (i.e. less than 0.3%).

-- THC is the primary intoxicating cannabinoid found in cannabis, which means that it is the component that makes marijuana users “high”.
+- THC is the primary intoxicating cannabinoid that produces the “high” associated with cannabis.

 - All of Naturecan’s CBD products contain non-detectable levels (<0.01%) of THC and are therefore completely safe for use.